philiplb/CRUDlex/docs/6_layouts.md

 This one includes all needed CSS files like Bootstrap 3 and the CSS of the datetime picker.
 Have a look at its content if you already include Bootstrap.

-At the bottom of the page before the closing </body>, you include the template "@crud/footer.twig":
+At the bottom of the page before the closing body tag, you include the template "@crud/footer.twig":

 ```twig